kavonrtep/TideCluster/README.md

 ## Updating gff3 file based on manual annotation
 If you want to update GFF3 file with manual annotation, you can use `update_gff3.py` script.
-This script will update "Name" attribute in GFF3" based on the conversion table.
+This script will update "Name" attribute in GFF3 based on the conversion table.
 Conversion table is tab-delimited file with two columns.
-First column is original value is Name attribute and the second column is new value for Name.
+First column is original value of Name attribute and the second column is a new value.